-What is the EU EES?
+What is the EU entry/exit system (EES)?

 What is the Schengen Area?

-Why is EES being introduced?
+Why has EES been introduced?

-The EES is being introduced to:
+The EES has been introduced by the EU to:

 Strengthen border security